-Inappropriate Affect Symptoms And Signs
+Inappropriate Affect And Mental Health

 While people may handle extreme situations and dramatic stimuli in a variety of unexpected ways, there are some who seem to have what are deemed "inappropriate" reactions to events.
-Not being able to effectively empathize or emotionally communicate with the world around you can be isolating and troubling and may only exacerbate the issues at the root of these concerns.
+Not being able to effectively empathize or emotionally communicate with the world around you can be isolating and troubling, and may only exacerbate the issues at the root of these concerns.

 Inappropriate affect rarely occurs on its own, but instead is often a symptom of another underlying issue, such as a mental disorder, brain injury, or dementia.
 If you or someone you care about is experiencing inappropriate affect, there are options for getting support and treatment.
 In this article, we’ll delve into what inappropriate affect is, why it manifests in some individuals, and where you can get help if you feel you or a loved one may be showing signs of it.